Aelto/lv-server/README.md

 writing them with 0 compile time guarantees.

 ## solution 2
-Splitting things in fragments, which goes against the Problem 2's solution.

 It might be a good idea to have different "namespaces" or prefixes for the
 routes:
 - `/` (no prefix) for SSR routes